Île Bizard

-Île Bizard is an island near the Island of Montreal in the Hochelaga Archipelago region.
+Île Bizard ([il bizaʁ]) is an island near the Island of Montreal in the Hochelaga Archipelago region.
+It is one of the three populated islands within the city of Montreal, along with the Island of Montreal and Nuns' Island (Île des Soeurs).
+The island is served by buses 207 and 407.

 History

 Historically named Île Bonaventure, by 1723 it had come to be named Île Bizard, after Jacques Bizard, to whom it was conceded as a fief in 1678, part of the seigneurial system of New France.
 The island was also used by the settlers of New France, as a way to get timber into Montreal from the river using timber rafting.

 Modern

-It was formerly a separate municipality named St Raphael de L'Île-Bizard, but was forcefully merged with of the city of Montreal, and made into the borough of L'Île-Bizard–Sainte-Geneviève.
+It was formerly a separate municipality named Saint-Raphaël-de-l'Île-Bizard, but was forcefully merged with of the city of Montreal, and made into the borough of L'Île-Bizard–Sainte-Geneviève.

 A referendum to demerge on June 20, 2004 was held.
 Although more than 50% voted to demerge, it was unsuccessful as this represented fewer than the required 35% of the electorate.

 Geography

-The Jacques Bizard Bridge connects it across the Rivière des Prairies with Sainte-Geneviève on the Island of Montreal.
-The seasonal Laval-sur-le-Lac Île-Bizard Ferry provides a connection to Laval-sur-le-Lac on Île Jésus (Laval).
+The Guy Lafleur Bridge connects it across the Rivière des Prairies with Sainte-Geneviève on the Island of Montreal.
+The seasonal Laval-sur-le-Lac–Île-Bizard Ferry provides a connection to Laval-sur-le-Lac on Île Jésus (Laval).
 This ferry does not operate in the winter.